MoMaF/metadatatools/README.md

 - `dplace`: Death place, as string
 - `summary`: Summary or textual description, as datatype rdf:HTML

-The script takes a long time to run, often some hours, because it reads each person page from the Elonet database.
+The script takes a long time to run, several hours, because it reads each person page from the Elonet database.

 There are no options for the script.
 Redirect standard output to a file to store the data.
 The script outputs a percentage of the current stage to standard error.